 How to Start a Consignment Shop Frequently Asked Questions (FAQs)

 Opening and running a consignment shop can be a tricky business.
-If you don’t see the answer to your question in this article, visit our community forum to ask an expert.

 What is a consignment shop?

 A consignment shop is a store that sells secondhand items, typically clothing and accessories.
 Consignment stores purchase gently used goods and resell them at a markup to make a profit.